mle-liaison-com/data-mapper-akka-poc/README_NUCLEUS.md

     ```
 - Run main in ServiceBootstrap class

-- All Protobuf classes (from src/main/proto/*.proto) are not checked in on purpose.
+- All Protobuf generated classes (from src/main/proto/*.proto) are not checked in on purpose.
 Run gradle build once to add them to source set.

 #### Containerization